Deprecated in 6.1.

 bin/elasticsearch-certgen (([--cert <cert_file>] [--days <n>] [--dn <name>] [--key <key_file>] [--keysize <bits>] [--pass <password>] [--p12 <password>]) | [--csr]) [-E <KeyValuePair>] [-h, --help] [--in <input_file>] [--out <output_file>] ([-s, --silent] | [-v, --verbose])

 By default, the command runs in interactive mode and you are prompted for information about each instance.
 An instance is any piece of the Elastic Stack that requires a Transport Layer Security (TLS) or SSL certificate.
 Depending on your configuration, Elasticsearch, Logstash, Kibana, and Beats might all require a certificate and private key.

 The minimum required value for each instance is a name.
 This can simply be the hostname, which is used as the Common Name of the certificate.
 You can also use a full distinguished name.
 IP addresses and DNS names are optional.
 Multiple values can be specified as a comma separated string.
 If no IP addresses or DNS names are provided, you might disable hostname verification in your TLS or SSL configuration.

 Depending on the parameters that you specify, you are also prompted for necessary information such as the path for the output file and the CA private key password.

-certgen command also supports a silent mode of operation to enable easier
+elasticsearch-certgen command also supports a silent mode of operation to

 The output file is a zip file that contains the signed certificates and private keys for each instance.
 If you chose to generate a CA, which is the default behavior, the certificate and private key are included in the output file.
 If you chose to generate CSRs, you should provide them to your commercial or organization-specific certificate authority to obtain signed certificates.
-The signed certificates must be in PEM format to work with X-Pack security.
+The signed certificates must be in PEM format to work with the Elastic Stack security features.

 using an existing CA certificate, which is provided in the